 How has the Government responded?

 Following the launch of the campaign, the Government announced a £1.57bn Culture Recovery Fund support package for the arts.
-The support packaged was widely welcomed by the music industry, however we still need to ensure that eligibility for grants and loans is as broad as possible to ensure maximum take-up from across the industry from those in desperate need of help.
-Also those that don’t have a track record of public funding must also not be put at a disadvantage and we are seeking urgent talks with Government to discuss further.
+The support packaged was widely welcomed by the music industry, however there were still issues on eligibility for grants and loans to ensure maximum take-up from across the industry from those in desperate need of help.
+Also it was a concern that those that didn’t have a track record of public funding might be put at a disadvantage.
+UK Music sought urgent talks with Government to discuss further.

 As part of his summer statement Chancellor Rishi Sunak announced a VAT cut from 20% to 5% for businesses in tourism and hospitality, which includes concerts and shows.